RuttonSarker/E-mail-Spam-Detection-Using-Machine-Learning-Algorithms/README.md

 # E-mail Spam Detection Using Machine Learning Algorithms.

-Developed a classification model to determine spam or non spam e-mail.
+Developed a binary classification model to determine spam or non-spam email, analyzed the dataset, and visualized the top high-frequency spam and non-spam words with the WordCloud Python library.
+Measured the performance of classification algorithms with evaluation metrics such as accuracy, precision, confusion matrix, and f1-score.
+Also, performance was improved by using a voting classifier.

 ## Library Used:
 * NumPy